cydonia999/Tiny_Faces_in_Tensorflow/README.md

 # Neural network diagram

 [This](https://github.com/cydonia999/Tiny_Faces_in_Tensorflow/blob/master/networks/ResNet101.pdf)(pdf) is
-a network diagram of the ResNet101-based model used for an input image(height: 1150, width: 2048, channel: 3).
+a network diagram of the ResNet101-based model used here for an input image(height: 1150, width: 2048, channel: 3).

 # Examples